Digital native: Conceptualization and development

 Digital Natives, Digital Immigrants Marc Prensky defines the term "digital native" and applies it to a new group of students enrolling in educational establishments referring to the young generation as "native speakers" of the digital language of computers, videos, video games, social media and other sites on the internet.
 Contextually, his ideas were introduced after a decade of worry over increased diagnosis of children with ADD and ADHD, which itself turned out to be largely overblown.
 Prensky did not strictly define the digital native in his 2001 article, but it was later, arbitrarily, applied to children born after 1980, because computer bulletin board systems and Usenet were already in use at the time.

-The idea became popular among educators and parents, whose children fell within Prensky's definition of a digital native, and has since been embraced as an effective marketing tool.
+The idea became popular among educators and parents whose children fell within Prensky's definition of a digital native, and has since been embraced as an effective marketing tool.
 It is important to note that Prensky's original paper was not a scientific one, and that no empirical data exists to support his claims.
 However, the concept has been widely addressed in the academic literature since, mainly in education research, but also in health research.
+A review published in 2024 found nearly 1,900 academic articles to have used the term digital native since the mid-2000s, noting how the meaning of the term had evolved to cover everything from businesses and start-ups to new generations of "AI natives".

-Prensky has since abandoned his digital native metaphor in favor "digital wisdom".
-More recently, the Digital Visitor and Resident idea has been proposed as an alternative to understanding the various ways individuals engage with digital technology.
+Prensky has since abandoned his digital native metaphor in favor of "digital wisdom".
+The Digital Visitor and Resident idea has been proposed as one alternative to understanding the various ways individuals engage with digital technology.
 It is also argued that digital native and digital immigrant are labels that oversimplify the classification scheme and that there are categories that can be considered "undetermined" based from the framework of the previous assignations.

 The critique of Prensky's conceptualization has resulted in further refinement of the terms.
-For instance, digital natives have been further classified into three: the avoiders, minimalists, and enthusiastic participants.
+For instance, digital natives have been further classified into three types: the avoiders, minimalists, and enthusiastic participants.
 The avoiders are those who do not depend on technological devices and use technology minimally while the minimalists make use of the trends, although not as often as the enthusiastic participants.

-People who were "born digital", first appeared in a series of presentations by Josh Spear beginning in May 2007.
+People who were "born digital" first appeared in a series of presentations by Josh Spear beginning in May 2007.
 A Digital Native research project is being run jointly by the Berkman Center for Internet & Society at Harvard Law School and the Research Center for Information Law at the University of St. Gallen in Switzerland.
 A collaborative research project is being run by Hivos, Netherlands and the Bangalore-based Centre for Internet and Society.
-The Net Generation Encountering e-learning at university project funded by the UK research councils was completed in March 2010.
-More recently the Museum of Social Media, launched in 2012, has included an exhibition about "Digital Natives & Friends."
+The Net Generation Encountering eLearning at University Project funded by the UK research councils was completed in March 2010.
+More recently the Museum of Social Media, launched in 2012, has included an exhibition about "Digital Natives & Friends".